Skip to content

 We transcribe and clean

-Our engine transcribes the audio with speaker labels in over a hundred languages, then strips the umms, the false starts, and the repetitions so the result reads as prose.
-Every paragraph still anchors to the exact second of the original audio.
+Our engine transcribes in over a hundred languages, attributes every turn to the right speaker, and strips the umms, the false starts, and the repetitions so the result reads as prose.

 03